 There is nothing complicated about these feeders.
 It’s just a square metal cage that fits a suet cake perfectly.
 Many hopper style feeders even have suet cake baskets attached to the sides to offer a place for woodpeckers to feed.

 The main reason these simple woodpecker feeders are so popular is that they work.
 In my experience, my suet cake basket is perfect for smaller birds, such as the Downy Woodpecker.
-I have not had much luck with larger woodpeckers, such as the Red-bellied, Hairy, or Pileated.
+I have not had as much luck with larger woodpeckers.
 My guess is that the suet basket is not big enough to fit them comfortably.

 #2: Suet Cake Holders with Tail Prop

-Suet feeders that include a tail prop are my favorite woodpecker feeders!
+Woodpecker feeders that include a tail prop are probably my favorite!

-Next time you observe a woodpecker feeding naturally on a tree, look at his entire body.
+Next time you observe a woodpecker feeding naturally on a tree, look at their entire body.
 You will notice that woodpeckers prefer three points of contact, which includes their two feet and TAIL!

-Yes, woodpeckers prefer to have their tail securely pressed against something solid when they start banging their head on a tree.
-So a feeder with a tail prop should make the birds feel much more at home while feeding.
+Woodpeckers prefer to have their tail securely pressed against something solid when they start banging their head on a tree.
+So a feeder with a tail prop should make your birds feel more at home while feeding.

-First, I like that it holds two suet cakes because I don’t have to refill the feeder as often AND I can test different suet cakes against each other to find the birds favorites.
+I like that both of these feeders hold two suet cakes because I don’t have to refill the feeder as often AND I can test different suet cakes against each other to find the birds favorites.
 It’s hard to argue with the results of what the woodpeckers like best when both suet cakes are next to each other.